omahs/Documentation-5/onboard/how-to-start-using-kwenta/defi-what-is-it-how-do-i-start.md

 * Anyone can participate in DeFi.
 A web3 wallet and an internet connection is all that's needed.

 {% hint style="info" %}
-For help accessing and setting up a web3 wallet we've put together a ["How to setup MetaMask Guide"](https://blog.kwenta.io/installing-metamask/).
+For help accessing and setting up a web3 wallet we've put together a [How to setup MetaMask guide](https://blog.kwenta.io/installing-metamask/).
 {% endhint %}